 Girls can take optional modules in art appreciation, choir, classics, creative writing, culinary arts, ECDL, film making, guitar, international relations, a second modern language, music technology, public speaking and communication, psychology, textile craft and website design.
 There are also performance modules in dance, drama and stage management, music, animation, videography and fashion design.

 There is plenty of project work covering social awareness – Education for Living and Young Social Innovator – and the world of work – Young Entrepreneur Mini-Company and Alex Artisans.
 TY students are also asked to undertake assignments, interviews and research, helping them to learn in new and active ways.
 During the Social Outreach Module, students take part in a variety of activities including working with the Alexandra College Junior School, creating and editing the TY Magazine, managing our Green Schools initiatives, or teaching IT skills to the elderly at Age Action.
+Our students also work closely with the Alex Women's Charity, particularly in pursuit of the Gaisce awards.
+Learn more about the AWC.

 A Sense of Completion